ConnectNowUK/docs/docs/queue-system/user-guide/concept-overview.md

 ## Use cases and intended audience

-The queue system provides a way for support centers to route incoming queries to the correct agents based on the agents skills, effectively creating a skill-based routing.
+The queue system provides a way for support centers to route incoming queries to the correct users (users) based on the users skills, effectively creating a skill-based routing.

 ## Benefits